-Title: To the extent the data permits, make the title dynamic and conclusive, rather than descriptive.
+Title: To the extent the data permit, make the title dynamic and conclusive, rather than descriptive.
 For example, "Hypoxia Inhibits Kv1.5 Channels in Rat Pulmonary Artery Smooth Muscle Cells" is preferable to "Effects of Hypoxia on Kv1.5 Channels."
-Explicit titles denoting the findings should be used (not "Investigations of...", "Studies of...", etc.).
+Explicit titles denoting the findings should be used (not "Investigations of...," "Studies of...," etc.)

-Structure: Abstracts may have the following identifiable sections, but they are not mandatory: Introduction, Hypothesis, Methods, Results and Conclusions.
+Structure: Abstracts should have the following identifiable sections: Introduction, Hypothesis, Methods, Results and Conclusions.